backk-node/backk-starter/README.md

    For SwaggerHub:
     1. Navigate to [SwaggerHub](https://app.swaggerhub.com/home)
     2. Choose `Create New` and then `Import and Document API` and then choose file `generated/openapi/openApiPublicSpec.yaml`
-9. Backk automatically generates some integration tests and they can be run with following command:
+9. Backk automatically generates some integration tests, and they can be run with following command:
    ```bash
    # NOTE!
 You need to have the microservice running before executing the integration tests,
    # so ensure you have run npm run start:dev before running the below command

    npm run integrationtest:dev
    ```
-   You can also import the integration test to Postman from file `generated/integrationtests/integrationTestsPostmanCollection.json`
+   You can also import the integration tests to Postman from file `generated/integrationtests/integrationTestsPostmanCollection.json`